tubbo/avm/README.md

 A version manager for any backend service, like databases or cache servers, that you can run locally for development purposes.
-Inspired by [esvm][esvm], it uses [Docker][docker] to run your backend services in containers, and downloads/updates images automatically if they're not already installed.
+Inspired by [esvm][], it uses [Docker][] to run your backend services in containers, and downloads/updates images automatically if they're not already installed.

 ## Installation